eddpeterson/theBucketList/Readme.md

 ## Become socially aware
 * Use facebook, twitter to authorize
 * List facebook, twitter, etc. friends todos (use capped collections)

+## Defered
+* Allow user to rename the todo by showing "rename" button when mouse over
+* Allow user to set status of a todo from none to active, completed wen mouse over
+* Allow users to remove item on mouse over and show confirmation